Advanced Search

 Make the strong determination that from now on, especially in this life, especially during this day, you will never separate from bodhicitta, not even for a minute or a second, and will never allow yourself to fall under the influence of the self-cherishing thought.

-Basically, this should be your attitude towards the whole of your life, as explained in the teaching on a lifetime’s practice integrated with the five powers.
-[See Liberation in the Palm of Your Hand, pp. 612-16 and Advice From a Spiritual Friend, pp. 111-12.
-The five powers are the power of the white seed, the power of familiarity, the power of determination, the power of repudiation and the power of prayer.]
-Even if you don’t know many prayers, many different practices, if you can practice these five powers, you are doing the most important practice there is.
+Basically, this should be your attitude towards the whole of your life, as explained in the teaching on a lifetime’s practice integrated with the five powers.18 Even if you don’t know many prayers, many different practices, if you can practice these five powers, you are doing the most important practice there is.
 Even if you aren’t familiar with many Dharma teachings or texts, if you know what the five powers are and live your life accordingly, you give yourself much freedom, peace and happiness and can achieve enlightenment quickly.
 That’s the greatest advantage, the greatest benefit.

 After generating your morning motivation, do prostrations to the Thirty-five Buddhas.
 I am going to give you a few details of the meditation that is done with this practice so that you’ll be able to create more merit when you do it.
 The more meditation skills you have, the more extensive the merit you create, the sooner you gain realizations and the closer you and all sentient beings come to enlightenment.
 If you have the skills, you can collect extensive skies of merit with every prostration that you do.

-Then think, ‘‘Even though I’m not dead yet, my death could happen at any moment.
+Then think, “Even though I’m not dead yet, my death could happen at any moment.
 At any moment, I could be there in the most terrifying hell realm, the unbearable suffering state.
 Therefore, without even a second’s delay, I must purify all my defilements, all my negative karmas, all my downfalls.
-Therefore, I’m going to do prostrations with the meditation-recitation of the Thirty-five Buddhas, The Confession of Downfalls, to cause all sentient beings to receive all happiness up to that of enlightenment; in other words, to benefit all sentient beings.’’
+Therefore, I’m going to do prostrations with the meditation-recitation of the Confession of Downfalls to the Thirty-five Buddhas to cause all sentient beings to receive all happiness up to that of enlightenment; in other words, to benefit all sentient beings.”

 With such thoughts, generate a strong feeling of urgency and regret.
 Your attitude should be one of wishing to purify yourself, but at the end, expand your attitude to include others with the wish to benefit all sentient beings by bringing them all happiness up to that of enlightenment.
 With the strong wish to purify yourself in order to benefit others, you then do the prostrations.
 Even if you do just a few prostrations, if they are done with this strong thought of purifying yourself in order to benefit others, each prostration and recitation of each of the Thirty-five Buddhas’ names becomes extremely powerful.